-- 2.4 The population of the Area was 576 in 2011, a 15% increase over the 2001 figure, in 226 households.
-The age profile of the population was slightly older than the County average, with fewer younger people (17.1% aged 0-15 compared to a County figure of 19.6%) and a higher proportion of older people (21.3% aged over 65 compared to 16.9% at County level). - 2.5 In terms of housing tenure within the Area, some 59.7% of homes are owner occupied, noticeably less than the County average (67.7%).
+- 2.5 In terms of housing tenure within the Area, some 59.7% of homes are owner occupied, noticeably less than the County average (67.7%).
 Social rented housing in contrast accounts for 20.3% of homes (County 13.9%), and private rented for 16.8% (15.5%). - 2.6 The population density is 0.5 persons per hectare, reflecting the rural environs and less than that at County (0.8 ppha) or West Midlands (4.3 ppha) levels. - 2.7 Local employment is largely linked to agriculture or otherwise situated on established farm enterprises.
 There are no industrial estates or other employment areas.
 The most significant types of employment for local residents are wholesale and retail trade (14.6% locally, 16.7% at County level); manufacturing (11.7% and 12.6% respectively), and construction (11.3% and 8.7%).
 Self-employment is a notable feature, accounting for 20.7% of economically active residents (full/part-time), compared to 15.6% at County level.
+Some 15% of economically active residents worked at or mainly from home, notably more than for Herefordshire as a whole (6%).
 There is a camping and caravanning site and fishing lake at The Millpond, to the north of the A438. - 2.8 There are regular bus services from Tarrington to Hereford and Ledbury, allowing journeys to work to both centres. - 2.9 In terms of the landscape, there is a clear differentiation between north and south which is identified in both national and County-level studies.
 The Area falls within two of the National Character Areas, as defined by Natural England: the Herefordshire Lowlands, and South Herefordshire and Over Severn.
 The northern part of the Area is within the Herefordshire Lowlands, typified by a gently undulating tranquil and rural landscape, with small dispersed settlements of hamlets and villages.
 Older, vernacular buildings such as cider barns and historic farmsteads are common features.
 Farming is mixed arable and livestock, with traditional orchards still to be found albeit these are suffering decline.
 Rivers such as the Frome flow through wide fertile valleys. - 2.10 The southern part of the Area is in the South Herefordshire and Over Severn character area, which includes the Woolhope Dome.
 This is a picturesque, rural, well-wooded landscape with substantial areas of woodland, parkland and traditional orchards and a mix of arable and livestock farming. - 2.11 The County Landscape Character Assessment describes several landscape types in the Plan Area.
 Principal Settled Farmlands comprise the rolling lowlands of central Herefordshire.
 These are settled agricultural landscapes made up from a patchwork of hop fields, traditional orchards, grazed pastures and arable fields with restricted tree cover and field boundaries formed by hedgerow.
-This describes the landscape of the northern part of the Area and
+This describes the landscape of the northern part of the Area and includes Little Tarrington.
+Tarrington village lies on the transition, marked by the rising topography, between this landscape type and that of Wooded Hills and Farmland.
+These are medium to large scale upstanding, wooded landscapes with hedged fields set to mixed farming

-&lt;sup>1 National Character Area Profile 100: Herefordshire Lowlands, 2013, Natural England.
+$^{m 1}$ National Character Area Profile 100: Herefordshire Lowlands, 2013, Natural England.